preview

 Many people are feeling the anxiety of receiving their next winter energy bill.
 Paying for utilities has always been a large factor in costs associated with a household but the huge increases over recent years have made it a horror story for a lot more families across South Australia.
 There is only so much reduction you can do regarding heating and power consumption to keep your family out of the cold and many more families and individuals are facing greater hardship with the very real prospect of disconnection because they simply do not have the money to pay.
 Even those with some financial capacity and or budgeting strategies have not been able to plan for the latest shocking hike to kilowatt costs.

 You may be able to access EEPS assistance if you are experiencing significant financial difficulties and have had your electricity disconnected or are at risk of disconnection.
-Payments of up to $400 for low-income households and applicants are available for an emergency electricity payment once every three years.
+Payments of up to $800 for low-income households and applicants are available for an emergency electricity payment once every two years.
 Emergency Electricity Payment Sheme assistance is only accessible through the assistance of financial counsellors, who will assess your financial situation before lodging an application.

 View